-Christian Generosity: some Ground Rules and some Links
+Christian Generosity: Some Ground Rules from the Bible and the Early Church

 I came across this article on The Generosity of the Early Church, which gives a good overview of the principles and practical application of generosity in the churches of the New Testament.